Top

 Construction Accident Lawyer

-For more than 38 years, our personal injury attorney has helped workers in Seattle, Kirkland, Bellevue, Everett and the Greater Washington State Area recover from serious construction injury accidents and death.
+For more than 40 years, our personal injury attorney has helped workers in Seattle, Kirkland, Bellevue, Everett and the Greater Washington State Area recover from serious construction injury accidents and death.
 Our legal team knows precisely what to do in order to pursue a substantial settlement to cover the cost of damages, wages, and medical bills.
 Our central objective is to use our legal experience to build a solid case in your favor in order to help you and your family move forward and recover compensation.

 On-site workers can be hurt on the job because of several different types of negligence, usually because of the actions of their employer, property manager, general contractor, subcontractor, or another party employed by a different company.
 If you were injured in a construction accident, you need to take immediate action to protect your rights.
-There are multiple different jobs performed subcontractors on any construction site, which is why it’s important to work with a knowledgeable lawyer who will tailor your claim to your specific circumstances.
+There are multiple different jobs performed by subcontractors on any construction site, which is why it’s important to work with a knowledgeable lawyer who will tailor your claim to your specific circumstances.

 Washington State’s Safety Laws

 According to the Washington Industrial Safety Act (WISHA), the general contractor on any work site has a non-delegable duty to enforce all safety regulations for all employees on site, not just the employees of the general contractor.
-This duty runs from all upper tier subcontractors to all lower tier subcontractors that the sub may hire on the job site.
+This duty runs from all upper-tier subcontractors to all lower-tier subcontractors that the sub may hire on the job site.
 All employers are obligated to provide a reasonably safe workplace for their employees and any subcontractors they work with.

 If a construction worker is injured, he or she may then file a workers’ compensation claim.
-The injured person may also be eligible to file a “third party injury claim” to recover compensation from another negligent party involved in the accident, especially if that other party failed to enforce or follow WISHA or OSHA regulations.
+The injured person may also be eligible to file a “third-party injury claim” to recover compensation from another negligent party involved in the accident, especially if that other party failed to enforce or follow WISHA or OSHA regulations.

 Guiding You through Your Claim

-It is important to remember that a worker cannot bring a third party claim against his or her own employer under Title 51.
-However, a third party injury claim may receive other damages in addition to workers’ compensation benefits.
+It is important to remember that a worker cannot bring a third-party claim against his or her own employer under Title 51.
+However, a third-party injury claim may receive other damages in addition to workers’ compensation benefits.

 • Disability and permanent injury